“Building Confidence”

 Instructions

 The four concrete posts should be poured with their footings in place.
 Their elevation is not critical at this point, you can level the top beam by cutting the posts off level with the shortest one.
-Check each corner both ways before cutting.
+Check each corner of the gazebo both ways before cutting.

 Once the posts are installed and to the right height, the double 2x10 beam can be installed.
 With any beam or joist make sure that the crown of the board is assembled on top, so when a load comes on top of it, it will settle down straight.
 Make sure the bearing of the beam has 3" on the post.
 Assemble the beam perimeter first, then double up the beam on the inside.
 Make sure the outside of the posts and beams are 10'.

-Now that the posts and beams are up and securely nailed, brace up the corners with temporary braces to hold everything plumb.
+Now that the posts and beams are up and securely nailed, brace up the corners of the gazebo with temporary braces to hold everything plumb.
 The braces can be tied into 2x4 stakes driven into the ground.
-These braces will remain in place until the roof is on and sheeted and nailed.
+These braces will remain in place until the roof of the gazebo is on and sheeted and nailed.

 Cut 2 - 2x6s 10-0" and lay them both out together for the box joists.
 Start at the left end, measure 15 1/4" and place a mark with an X on the right of the mark.
 Now move the tape to this mark and continue to mark and place an X in the same manner at every 16" mark on your tape, until you run off the 2x6.
 When you nail the joists onto this box joist the left edge of the joist will be on the mark covering up the X.

-After nailing on all the joists you should be able to place your tape on the edge of any joist, except the first one, and read a multiple of 16".
+After nailing on all the joists of the gazebo you should be able to place your tape on the edge of any joist, except the first one, and read a multiple of 16".
 This will enable the plywood to end on the center of the joist.

 Notice the stamp on the plywood, it usually says place this side down (the tongue is thicker on the bottom).
 Nail on your first sheet, full length and a 2' sheet end to end, snug to each other.
 Just use a few nails to keep the plywood in place and mark where the joists are.
 Keep them back from the groove side by at least 6" to allow the next sheet to slip into the groove easier.
 Install the third sheet, a 4' cutoff and start on the left, the way you laid out the joists.
 Place the tongue up to the existing groove get your helper to stand on the tongue and groove together while you hammer lightly with a sledge hammer against a 2x4 against the groove side of the third sheet.
 The sheet should slip into the groove of the one nailed on.
 Now install the fourth sheet, a 6' cutoff, next to the half sheet.
 This is called staggering your sheets so the joints are not in the same line.
 Continue the next row with a full sheet, staggering your sheets again and ending with a 2' cutoff.
 Saw off the sheets to get a 10'x10' floor.
 Nail or screw on the plywood securely: nails spaced 6" apart on all joints and 12" apart in the middle.